AVAnnotate/documentation/pages/annotationsets.md

 ---
 # Annotation Sets

-Every annoation is part of an annotation set in AVAnnotate.
+Every annotation is part of an annotation set in AVAnnotate.
 An annotation set is a group of annotations for a single AV file.

 Annotation sets can be used to organize annotations into groups that are added to the filters on the published project.
 Some examples might include:
 - *type*: e.g., one for transcripts, one for notes, and one for captions.